Why is it important to have a business continuity plan?

 Rarely were businesses confronted to such complex times.
 In addition to the COVID-19 pandemic with its travel constraints and the subsequent economic downturn, CIOs had to deal with an unprecedented wave of computer attacks, particularly in the healthcare sector.
 This has led many companies to improve their BCP/DRP to counter the ever growing risks.

-Definition of the Business Continuity Plan: the BCP goes far beyond the IT aspect
+What is the definition of the Business Continuity Plan: the BCP goes far beyond the IT aspect

 BCP (Business Continuity Plan) and DRP (Disaster Recovery Plan) projects are often approached as IT-only projects, but these approaches must cover all the activities and processes that make up the company’s business, from IT systems to energy suppliers, logistics and the premises where employees can return to work if the company's own are no longer available practicable.
 Both of these approaches, if combined, can help a company enter a continuous improvement Cyber-Resilience lifecycle from the preparation, identification, protection, detection, analysis, response and recovery steps.